mrdav30/LockstepRTSEngine/README.md

 Quick Setup
 -----------
-1. Import the framework into a Unity project and open Lockstep-Framework/Example/ExampleScene
+1. Import the engine into a Unity project and open RTS-Engine/Example/ExampleScene
-2. Set up the database and settings by navigating to the Lockstep/Database window or pressing Control - Shift - L.
+2. Set up the database and settings by navigating to the RTS-Engine/Database window or pressing Control - Shift - L.
-3. In the Settings foldout of the database window, click Load and navigate to Lockstep-Framework/Example/ExampleDatabase/Example_Database.asset to load the preconfigured database for the example.
+3. In the Settings foldout of the database window, click Load and navigate to RTS-Engine/Example/ExampleDatabase/Example_Database.asset to load the preconfigured database for the example.
 4. Play!

-Note: The example only shows the basic functionality of the framework.
+Note: The example only shows the basic functionality of the engine.
 Comprehensive examples will be added close to the end of core development.

 To use in an existing scene, locate the Manager prefab in Core/Example/ and add that into your scene.
 This prefab comes with 3 components attached: LockstepManager, TestManager, and PlayerManager.
 LockstepManager contains settings for simulation and non-simulation related things that many other pieces of the LSF use.